a11ySea/testing/README.md

 Collect accessibility issues for public websites as part of A11ySea events.

+## Get Started

+If you don't have a Github account, you need to [create an account](https://github.com/join) to file issues.
+You will need an email address, and will be asked to create a username and password.
+Both the email address and password can be easily changed later.

+For the testing jams, the only thing you will need to do is file issues, which is done directly through the github website.
+We have handy issue links from each project readme (viewed by clicking on the directory for the project or website you want to participate in).
+All you need to do is click on the link to file a bug report or feature suggestion, and information and prompts will be pre-filled for you.

+For more general information about filing issues, there is a [Github help page on creating issues](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), and a [guide to mastering issues](https://guides.github.com/features/issues/).

 ## General Testing Tools

 ### Accessibility Insights for Web